 Leak Detection Method 1: Listening and Feeling

-A low-tech way to detect compressed air leaks is to listen for them, then feel for leaking air.
-This only works for very large leaks with direct physical access, and it can be difficult to hear leaks over the noise of the equipment.
-For these reasons, this method only works in very limited cases.
+A low-tech way to detect compressed air leaks is to listen for them and feel around for the leaking air.
+This method only works for large leaks located in easily accessible locations.
+It can be difficult to hear leaks over the equipment noise.
+This traditional method only works in a limited capacity for these reasons.

 Leak Detection Method 2: Soapy Water

-While reliable, this leak detection method can be time consuming.
-It requires direct physical access, meaning leaks in hard-to-access areas of the piping system will go undetected.
-It also does not indicate which leaks are losing the most air, so there is no way to prioritize leak repairs.
+Using a paintbrush, apply soapy water to areas that you suspect a leak.
+If there is a leak, soap bubbles will form.
+This leak detection method is reliable but also time-consuming; it requires direct physical access, meaning leaks in hard-to-reach areas of the system will remain undetected.
+It also does not indicate which leaks lose the most air, making it challenging to prioritize leak repairs.

 Leak Detection Method 3: Ultrasonic Leak Detection